 - Foreign Equivalences:

-- Since methods of recording grades and conferring degrees differ from country to country, foreign students wishing to enter the DMin program must write to the Registrar of the STU college in which they want to enroll, submitting details of their academic careers.
-This report should include transcripts of academic work and copies of any degrees or diplomas held, together with some information about the institutions granting the degrees.
+- Since methods of recording grades and conferring degrees differ from country to country, foreign students wishing to enter the DMin program must write to the Registrar of the STU school in which they want to enroll, submitting details of their academic careers.
+This report should include transcripts of academic work and any degrees or diplomas held, together with some information about the institutions granting the degrees.

 Tuition / Fees